 Step 2: Meet your mortgage advisor

-After you have calculated your maximum affordability, it is critical that you get in touch with one of our independent mortgage advisor, if you have an unusual situation or want to stretch your affordability.
-For example if your employment status is less usual (such as being self-employed), your residency status is unusual (your partner may have a temporary residency) or if you may need a credit loan to reach your desired level of affordability.
+After you have calculated your maximum affordability, you should get in touch with one of our independent mortgage advisors, if you have an unusual situation or want to stretch your affordability.
+For example, if your employment status is less usual (such as being self-employed), your residency status is unusual (your partner may have a temporary residency), or if you may need a credit loan to reach your desired level of affordability.

 Step 3: Finding the right property